 Priming of Polyester cloth canvases

 Although Polyester Cloth shows good resistance to chemicals that can occur in oil or acrylic paints, a primer used is essential to ensure adequate adhesion of oil and acrylic paints, whilst obtaining a support that is flexible and enhances the unique inherent characteristics of the fibre.
-By default, we double-prime the cloth with an Acrylic Gesso.
-This non-cracking soft polymer emulsion based primer uses a combination of high quality, 100% pure acrylic resins with plasticisers, achieving required flexibility while maintaining good levels of pigment strength.
+By default, we double-prime the cloth with an Acrylic Gesso or so-called Acrylic Dispersion Ground.
+This non-cracking soft polymer based primer uses a combination of high quality, 100% pure acrylic resins with plasticisers, achieving required flexibility while maintaining good levels of pigment strength.
 Extenders within the primer are Calcium Carbonate and Titanium dioxide (whitener), realising a PH balance of 8.7 The final finish is matt white, with slight tooth for film adhesion.

 - The application of a ground, or size layer, is an option for artist’s working in oil paints.
 This pure acrylic emulsion is hydrophobic in nature, reducing liquid permeability while maintaining crack, chalk and alkali resistance.
 Having excellent dry and wet adhesion, this coating provides an additional barrier between the oils in the paints and raw canvas surface.